Roberto Galoppini's

 It is great time for Novell, and not only Novell, to understand that free software’s gurus and open source hackers need love too.
 The employer knowing exactly what is annoying people can respond and retain people longer.
 Is Novell listening hard enough?

-Open Source firms selling software made from scratch within their organizations - what I call Corporate Production Model - don’t need to pay to much attention to retain their employees, no more than any other software company.
+Open Source firms selling software made from scratch within their organizations – what I call Corporate Production Model – don’t need to pay too much attention to retain their employees, no more than any other software company.

 On the contrary firms basing their business on commons, need to feed patiently and persistently the hackers they hired.
 Weak intellectual property assets need a lot of care, appropriating returns is already difficult without extra handicaps.